 Snell has had a decorated career for the Australian Opals, winning three medals at Olympic Games as well as a gold medal at the 2006 World Championships.
 Snell’s big-game experience and outstanding outside shooting came to the fore in game 2 of the 2016/17 WNBL Grand Final on the road against Dandenong.
 With Sydney leading by just a point at half-time Snell scored 13 points in the third quarter including three three pointers to play a critical role in Sydney gaining the ascendancy.
 The Flames went on to win the 2017/18 Grand Final series two games to nil to secure the club’s second WNBL Championship with the club’s previous title having been in 2000/01, Snell is the only played to have been a part of both of Sydney’s Championship winning teams.
 Snell has played in three WNBL Championships overall, having also been a member of the Australian Institute of Sport’s historic title in 1998/99.
 In each her past 10 WNBL seasons dating back to the 2000/01 season with Sydney Snell has made at least 50 three-pointers and in each of her past seven seasons her accuracy has been at least 36%.

-After Round 8 Sydney have the equal best record in the league with eight wins and for losses and have a very strong starting line-up as highlighted by having three players who have been selected in a WNBL All-Star five during their career – Snell, Katie-Rae Ebzery and Asia Taylor.
+After Round 8 Sydney have the equal best record in the league with eight wins and four losses and have a very strong starting line-up as highlighted by having three players who have been selected in a WNBL All-Star five during their career – Snell, Katie-Rae Ebzery and Asia Taylor.
 Completing the starting line-up is Alex Wilson and 200 cm tall centre Jennifer Hamson.
-Snell ranks rank second at Sydney for scoring in 2017/18 behind Taylor who is averaging 21.3 points per game whilst Ebzery and Alex Wilson average 13 points and 12 points per game respectively, giving Sydney four players averaging at least a dozen points per game.
+Snell ranks second at Sydney for scoring in 2017/18 behind Taylor who is averaging 21.3 points per game whilst Ebzery and Alex Wilson average 13 points and 12 points per game respectively, giving Sydney four players averaging at least a dozen points per game.
 In her 14th WNBL season 36 year-old Snell is averaging 14.6 points per game in 2017/18 which is just outside the league’s top 10 and is only 0.3 points per game under her WNBL career average of 14.9 points per game.

 Sami Whitcomb, Perth Lynx